-Alban Fournier is a graduate from Essec Management School in Paris.
+4 suggested business models for Facebook to monetise its platform by Alban Fournier.
+Alban is a graduate from Essec Management School in Paris.
 He has proficiency in Management, Change Management, Marketing and Consulting services.
 He has worked on various engagements with Schneider Electric and Tencent, the leading Chinese Internet company.

-value creation and monetization at Facebook: to succeed, other revenue streams than advertising and app revenue share should be developed now
+to succeed, other revenue streams than advertising and app revenue share should be developed now.

 For many, including Google, Facebook is a distraction from regular Internet surfing.
 The Palo Alto-based social network company firm has developed an engaging experience for users which creates some sort of addiction to the social network: almost all your “friends” are here and such a sheer volume of users is not available anywhere else.

 Currently, Facebook data is available for free